phrohdoh/oraide/docs/dev/architecture.md

 This particular codebase contains the "core" pieces of the _OpenRA IDE_ project:

-- `oraide_miniyaml`: lexing, parsing, and tree-building of MiniYaml documents
+- `oraide-miniyaml`: lexing, parsing, and tree-building of MiniYaml documents
-- `oraide_sdk`: SDK-based project management
+- `oraide-sdk`: SDK-based project management
-- `oraide_language_server`: an LSP server for use with LSP clients (such as the Visual Studio Code extension `oraide-vscode`)
+- `oraide-language-server`: an LSP server for use with LSP clients (such as the Visual Studio Code extension `oraide-vscode`)

 Each of these builds on top of the previous ones.